yafig/api-server-microservice/python/user/README.md

 - **Alembic automigration**

-  Use Alembic package with SQLAlchemy to generate & run migration.
+  Use Alembic package with SQLAlchemy to generate, define and run migrations atomically

 Overall, the Python 3.8 writing experience is totally different from Python 2.7 writing style.
 Personally, it feels like writing Go now but with no compilation issues (but runtime issue).